Skip to main content

 Delivery

-Over 8 months, the team shipped a complete subscription product — checkout wizard, digital wallet, recurring payments and staff curation portal — on schedule and within the market window the business needed.
-The phased release to a friends-and-family group before the full rollout caught usability issues early and gave the team confidence in the payment integration before it reached the wider member base.
+Over eight months, the team shipped a complete subscription product — checkout, digital wallet, recurring payments and staff curation portal — on schedule and within the market window the business needed.
+The phased release caught usability issues early and gave the team confidence in the payment integration before it reached 500,000+ members.

 Product quality

-The digital wallet's handling of card management edge cases — switching, removing and replacing active payment methods — meant fewer failed charges and support tickets at launch.
-The staff portal's preview functionality reduced the gap between what was curated internally and what customers received, leading to faster monthly turnaround and fewer last-minute corrections.
+Designing for card management edge cases — switching, removing and replacing active payment methods — meant fewer failed charges and support tickets at launch.
+The staff portal's preview functionality closed the gap between internal curation and the customer-facing product, leading to faster monthly turnaround and fewer corrections before publish.

 Approach

-Advocating for the phased release strategy and investing in the staff portal early were the two decisions that shaped the project's outcome most.
-Both required making the case to stakeholders that short-term effort would reduce long-term risk — a pattern I've carried into subsequent projects.
+Two decisions shaped the project's outcome most: advocating for a phased release, and investing in the staff portal early.
+Both required convincing stakeholders that short-term effort would reduce long-term risk — a pattern I have carried into every project since.

 The launched Dan Picked subscription product